tylerkf/intent-collection-helper/README.md

 # intent-collection-helper
-Program to make hand classifying language intent easier and quicker.
+A python app that makes hand classifying language intent easier and quicker.

 ### Usage
 ```